0xMukesh/hashnode-blogs/ckyoi2msj040g7ns1gid8aye0.md

 $ yarn add express-rate-limit
 ```

-Let's create a `middleware` folder which contains all the middleware's of our API.
+Let's create a `middleware` folder that contains all the middlewares of our API.
 Create a file named `rateLimiter.js` under the `middleware` folder

 `middleware/rateLimiter.js`